MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

  A pointer to a string containing the access password.

  *dwflags*
  Any combination of the **INTERNET_ FLAG_\*** flags.
-See the table in the **Remarks** section of [CHttpConnection::OpenRequest](../../mfc/reference/chttpconnection-class.md#chttpconnection__openrequest) for a description of `dwFlags` values.
+See the table in the **Remarks** section of [CHttpConnection::OpenRequest](../../mfc/reference/chttpconnection-class.md#openrequest) for a description of `dwFlags` values.

 ### Return Value
  A pointer to a [CHttpConnection](../../mfc/reference/chttpconnection-class.md) object.
 If the call fails, determine the cause of the failure by examining the thrown [CInternetException](../../mfc/reference/cinternetexception-class.md) object.

 ### Remarks
  `GetHttpConnection` connects to an HTTP server, and creates and returns a pointer to a `CHttpConnection` object.
 It does not perform any specific operation on the server.
 If you intend to query an HTTP header, for example, you must perform this operation as a separate step.
 See the classes [CHttpConnection](../../mfc/reference/chttpconnection-class.md) and [CHttpFile](../../mfc/reference/chttpfile-class.md) for information about operations you can perform by using a connection to an HTTP server.
-For information about browsing an HTTP site, see the member function [OpenURL](#cinternetsession__openurl).
+For information about browsing an HTTP site, see the member function [OpenURL](#openurl).
 See the article [Internet Programming with WinInet](../../mfc/win32-internet-extensions-wininet.md) for steps in performing common HTTP connection tasks.

-##  <a name="cinternetsession__onstatuscallback"></a>  CInternetSession::OnStatusCallback
+##  <a name="onstatuscallback"></a>  CInternetSession::OnStatusCallback
  This member function is called by the framework to update the status when status callback is enabled and an operation is pending.

 ```